-- 7.11.1 The purpose of the Faculty Academic Offences Panel is to deliberate on cases of suspected major Faculty academic offences, taking into consideration all evidence presented by the programme team.
-The Panel will decide if, based on the evidence and information provided by the programme team and the student, an Academic Offence has been committed. - 7.11.2 Faculty Academic Offences Panels will run in accordance with the Order of proceedings set out in Appendix 5.
+- 7.11.1 The purpose of the faculty academic offences panel is to deliberate on cases of suspected severe faculty academic offences, taking into consideration all evidence presented by the programme team.
+The panel will decide if, based on the evidence and information provided by the programme team and the student, an academic offence has been committed. - 7.11.2 Faculty academic offences panels will run in accordance with the order of proceedings set out in Appendix 5.
 Documentation, including evidence will be provided in accordance with the guidance provided in Appendix 6.
 Its membership shall be as follows: - A senior member of academic staff from the Faculty (appointed at the discretion of the Deputy Dean Education and Professional Practice) who shall serve as Chair.
-If the Panel is formed following as an outcome of consideration of a suspected Minor Academic Offence the Chair will not be the same individual; - An independent member of the academic staff of the Faculty; - An independent member drawn from the University's Quality Assurance and Enhancement Group (QAEG).
+If the panel is formed following as an outcome of consideration of a suspected academic offence the Chair will not be the same individual: - An independent member of the academic staff of the Faculty; - An independent member drawn from the University's Quality Assurance and Enhancement Group (QAEG).